My Engagement Shoot in Scotland, Part 2: Photos in Edinburgh

 At the end of the day, a good photographer should makeup for gaps in #3, #5, and #6, but in case your photographer can’t fill these gaps (they may have their hands full with other things), be prepared!
 This is a once-in-a-lifetime shoot, so I want you to get the best out of it!

-This is part 2 of my engagement shoot series featuring my engagement photos with Ken, taken in Aug 2013.
-For part 1 featuring our photos in Glasgow, click here.
-For more on our story, read: How I Found My Soulmate (series) and My Proposal.
+This is part 2 of my 2-part series sharing my engagement photos with Ken (Aug 2013).
+For more about our story, read: How I Found My Soulmate (series) and The Day of My Proposal.